 A number of fumarole communities exist on volcanic ground in Antarctica.
 Fumaroles are openings in the Earth’s surface, which emit steam and gas.
-Temperatures at fumaroles can reach 60°C only 10cm below the surface.
+Temperatures at fumaroles can reach 60°C only 10 cm below the surface.
 Plant colonies often thrive in these areas because of the warmer temperatures and the availability of free water from steam and melting snow or ice helps create more free water.

 Impacts of climate change

-Polar deserts are good indicators of climate change because of the freeze/thaw balance which controls many aspects in the environment, so small changes in the climate can have large effects.
+The polar desert is a good indicator of climate change.
+The freeze/thaw balance controls many aspects in the environment, so small changes in the climate can have large effects.
 Desert systems in general are also very responsive to changes in climate.

 In the Antarctic, it is thought that CO2, temperature and UV levels will all increase as a result of climate change.
 There will also be a change in water availability.
 A warmer climate will create more meltwater.

 Increased CO2 in the ocean will also increase its acidity.
 Organisms that make structures from calcium carbonate will find it more difficult to create these structures in cold Antarctic waters.
 This could exclude numerous organisms such as Coccolithophorids and Pteropods from Antarctic waters this century.
 Increased CO2 concentration is likely to cause changes in the productivity and species composition of marine microbial communities.
 Changes of these levels would have consequences for the entire Antarctic food web.

 Climate change is expected to profoundly change the circulation of the world’s oceans.
 The Southern Ocean is a key component of this system. because of its role in circumpolar transport of water.
 If the sinking of cold water off Greenland is interrupted by icecap meltwaters, circulation from the Atlantic will be reduced.
-Similarly, the formation of Antarctic Bottom Water will be reduced if coastal waters around Antarctica become warmer.
-These sinking waters carry oxygen from the surface to ocean’s abyssal depths, so interruption of the flow would profoundly impact bottom communities.
+The formation of Antarctic Bottom Water will also be reduced if coastal waters around Antarctica become warmer.
+These sinking waters carry oxygen from the surface to ocean’s abyssal depths.
+Interrupting this flow would profoundly impact bottom communities.